 The Koevoeter Courant (Crowbar Courier) is the main channel of communication of the cooperation.
 It contains messages from the board and committees, the agenda and notes from the residents’ meeting, opinions, announcements of fun activities like parties, band- or theatre performances, and any other things related to the ORKZ.
 Occasionally, when there are bigger issues to discuss, we publish an ‘Orkz Magazine.’

-If you want to live in the ORKZ, you have to enrol with the ‘Intro’ (the Introduction Committee).
+If you want to live in the ORKZ, you have to enroll with the ‘Intro’ (the Introduction Committee).
 Below are answers to questions you might have about the procedure.
 If you have a specific question, you can call the Intro.
 The number is 050-5267250.
 You can reach us on Thursday afternoon between 14:00 and 18:00.
 There is also a contact form.

 Registration: Every Thursday at 20:00 (8pm) at the office of the ORKZ.
 Be on time, because we lock the door at 20:00 sharp.
-During this evening we give the ‘intro talk’, with information about living in the ORKZ and the enrolment procedure.
+During this evening we give the ‘intro talk’, with information about living in the ORKZ and the enrollment procedure.

 Tour: another part of the process is a tour through the building.
 During the registration evening you can sign up for a tour.
 It takes place every other Sunday night at 19:00, and it takes about an hour and a half.
 The tour guides will show you the whole building, giving you a pretty good understanding of what it means to live in the ORKZ.
 The tour can be given in English or Dutch, but please let us know ahead of time.